 Meet Culprit Underwear: Creator Of The Removable Liner

 If you haven’t heard of Culprit Underwear, then you’re missing out.
-Culprit is the leader in luxurious undies -- American-made, sustainable, and ethical.
+Culprit is the leader in luxurious undies -- sustainable, and ethically made.
 Designed to breathe and contour to your body, resulting in unmatched support, comfort, and style, Culprit is your lucky pair engineered for everyday use.
-While we can sit here all day and rave about these buttery-soft, moisture-wicking skivvies, we want to turn the spotlight over to Culprit’s Swim Trunks
+While we can sit here all day and rave about these buttery-soft, moisture-wicking skivvies, we want to turn the spotlight over to Culprit’s Swim Trunks.

 Swim trunks are great because the mesh lining offers support, but sometimes it gets itchy when wet, chafing, and sand can really make things extra uncomfortable.
 Board shorts, on the other hand, are great but offer little to no support -- plus, you might accidentally flash your grandma (or worse, someone else’s grandma).